 To locate a cell tower close to you consider utilizing tools such as Cellmapper.net.
 As far as this tool is concerned, it is imperative to note that it only supports Windows 10 Mobile and Android models.

-Therefore, you can visit any of their respective store and look out for it.
-Once you download and install it, launch it and then look out for the closest cell tower.
-After you identify one, move close to it and see if your device will reconnect to this carrier’s original network.
+Therefore, you can visit any of their stores and look out for it.
+Once you download and install it, launch it and look for the closest cell tower.
+After identifying one, move close to it and see if your device will reconnect to this carrier’s original network.

 2. Restart your phone